 WIRELESS REMOTE CONTROL

-Before you begin using your new unit, familiarize yourself with the remote control.
+Before you begin using your new air conditioner, make sure to familiarize yourself with its remote control.
+The following is a brief introduction to the remote control.
 See page 9 through page 13 for more information on these controls.